Our dog truck is a 1998 Ford Expedition, while our

 that can be used to store leashes and other items.

-four boxes since their shapes are relatively unusual.
+their shapes are relatively unusual.

 The boxes were relatively time intensive to build